purelb/purelb/website/content/operation/services/_index.md

   Normal  AnnouncingNonLocal  25m                purelb-lbnodeagent  Announcing 172.31.1.225 from node node5 interface kube-lb0
   Normal  AnnouncingNonLocal  25m                purelb-lbnodeagent  Announcing 172.31.1.225 from node node4 interface kube-lb0
 ```
 Describing the service shows that the requested address has been allocated by PureLB from the pool virtualsub.
-PureLB scanned the configured service groups to confirm the address is in a service group and not in use prior to allocation.
+PureLB scanned the configured ServiceGroups to confirm the address is in a ServiceGroup and not in use prior to allocation.

 ```yaml
 apiVersion: v1